 Lisa is responsible for managing the co-curricular programs of the Ware Institute and works closely with the Director to provide support to faculty who are offering community-based learning courses.
 Lisa is a life-long member of the Lancaster community and has worked at the Ware Institute since 2003.

 Julie joined the Ware Institute in August 2013.
 Julie is responsible for managing the Ware Institute interns, the alternative break programs, refugee outreach and the VITA initiatve.
-As program director for Squash ACES and F&M SLAM, Julie also works closely with the School District of Lancaster.
+As program director for Squash ACES.
+Julie also works closely with the School District of Lancaster.

 Susan joined the Ware Institute in July, 2014.
 As Academic Coordinator, she leads the Squash A.C.E.S. college preparatory and mentoring program with the high school students while also assisting in the academic objectives of all the program participants.
 Susan has been part of the F&M community since 2007.